AP source: Ramírez, Guardians agree on 5-year, $124M deal

 CLEVELAND (AP) — José Ramírez forced the Guardians to go deep into their pockets.

-The All-Star third baseman agreed to a five-year, $124 million contract extension on the eve of opening day with Cleveland, a franchise that hasn’t been able to swing with baseball’s big spenders over the years.
+The All-Star third baseman agreed to a $124 million, five-year contract on the eve of opening day with Cleveland, a franchise that hasn’t been able to swing with baseball’s big spenders over the years.

 Ramírez’s deal runs through the 2028 season, a person familiar with the negotiations told The Associated Press on Wednesday.
 Ramírez still must take a physical and numerous other details need to be finalized before the contract is official, said the person who spoke on condition of anonymity.